 Being the loudest doesn’t mean you make the most impact.
 This week’s business owner is a testament to how we can all be quiet heroes, making a difference in the lives of others unaware.

 What: I’m an author, educator and Chartered Accountant.
 I work with business owners to help them understand the numbers in their business, read financial reports, set goals and make informed decisions about their business.

 Can you give us a sense of why you decided to start giving?

-I was brought up in a socially-conscious family environment where volunteering were part and parcel of daily life.
-I’ve known Paul Dunn since the 1990’s and when I heard about the B1G1 program I immediately signed up as a Lifetime Partner.
+I was brought up in a socially-conscious family environment where volunteering was part and parcel of daily life.
+I’ve known Paul Dunn since the 1990s and when I heard about the B1G1 program I immediately signed up as a Lifetime Partner.
 It aligned perfectly with my beliefs and I was delighted to know that 100% of the giving goes to the projects.

 I’m an avid believer in the power of education.
-Some of my favourite projects are those that relate to educating adults in business skills, and I do love helping the children too.
-My other favourite project is the Goats in Kenya.
+Some of my favorite projects are those that relate to educating adults in business skills, and I do love helping the children too.
+My other favorite project is the Goats in Kenya.
 I love the idea that by giving a goat, I am helping establish someone else into a business.

 How would you describe the impact B1G1 has had on your company and its culture?